Introduction, downloads

 • There may be pseudoautosomal regions (PARs) where everyone should be treated as diploid.

-In order for PLINK 2 to treat this data correctly, you may need to provide sex information and/or the --split-par flag when importing it.
-PLINK 2 builds from August 2022 onward print a warning when it looks like chrX data is being mis-imported.
-You can disable this warning (which will become an error in the future) with the --lax-chrx-import flag, but you should first double-check what you're doing.
+In order for PLINK 2 to treat this data correctly, you may need to provide (or at least impute) sex information and/or the --split-par flag when importing it.
+PLINK 2 builds from August 2022 onward print a warning or error when it looks like chrX data is being mis-imported.
+You can disable this warning/error with the --lax-chrx-import flag, but you should first double-check what you're doing.

 Ploidy > 2